AndreTeixeira1998/overleafwiki/Server-Pro:-Migrating-to-LDAP.md

 If, for whatever reason, we need to roll back to using Native Auth, then it's as easy as removing the LDAP-related configuration and restarting the ShareLaTeX service.
 The users old email/password will still be there for them to log in with.

+## Going the Other Way: Migrating from LDAP to Native Auth

+Let's imagine that we've been running our ShareLaTeX system with LDAP auth from the start, but we now want to migrate to using ShareLaTeX's default "Native Auth" system.

+### Step 1: Ensure All Users Can Use Their LDAP Email

+Each user account will currently be associated with an email address, the email from their LDAP profile.
+This will be the email address the user will use to log in from now on.

+### Step 2: Disable the LDAP Module

+We start by [unsetting the LDAP configuration options](), and restarting the ShareLaTeX service.

+### Step 3: Ask Users To Perform a Password-Reset

+When a user tries to log in now, they will be greeted by an email/password form, not the LDAP credentials form they would have been familiar with.
+Each user should now click the "Forgot your password?" link below the Login form.
+The user should fill in their email address (again, the email from their LDAP profile), and submit the Password-Reset form.

+The user should then receive an email with a link with which they can set a new password.

+The user can then log in using their email address and this new password.